ariga/atlas/doc/md/guides/sqlite/partial-indexes.md

   }
 ```

-Save the changes in schema.hcl file and apply the schema changes on the database by using the following command:
+Save the changes in the schema.hcl file and apply the changes on the database by using the following command:

 ```console
 atlas schema apply -u "sqlite://vaccination_data.db" -f schema.hcl